-Solar panels are becoming more and more visible on the rooftops of Australian homes and businesses as Australians realize the benefits of generating low cost, low carbon electricity.
+Solar panels are becoming more and more visible on the rooftops of Australian homes and businesses as Australians realise the benefits of generating low cost, low carbon electricity.

 Photo-voltaic solar panels "solar PV" aka "solar electricity" panels are the type of solar panels that this website is all about.
-These types of electricity generating panels can sometimes be confused with solar hot water system panels, so before getting into the finer details of all things PV, lets first explain the difference between the two panel types.
+These types of electricity generating panels can sometimes be confused with solar hot water system panels, so before getting into the more delicate details of all things PV lets first explain the difference between the two main solar panel types.

-Below are 3 images, the first image is of a solar electricity panel capable of converting sunlight into DC electricity using the photo-voltaic effect, the second image is of a solar hot water flat style panel that uses the suns heat to raise the temperature of the water flowing through it, as you can see they look very similar to solar PV panels.
+Below are three images, the first image is of a solar electricity panel capable of converting sunlight into DC electricity using the photovoltaic effect.
+The second image is of a solar hot water flat style panel that uses the suns heat to raise the temperature of the water flowing through it, as you can see they look very similar to solar PV panels.
 The third image is of an evacuated tube type solar hot water heater.

 Solar panels are the most important component of a solar power system, good quality panels properly installed at the correct angle and position will make the system perform to its maximum output, getting it wrong at the panel side of the system will effect everything down the power chain.

 The same can be said for the quality and brand of the solar panels you choose, cheap low rated solar modules are simply a total waste of time and money and in the end, the false economy of cheap solar panels will end up costing more in the long run with low overall system output.

 Choosing The Best Solar Panels

 There are many different brands and types of solar panels available on the Australian solar market, different solar panel installers may use and recommend different brands, below are a few points to consider when making your choice: